Azure/azure-openapi-validator/docs/parameters-schema-as-type-object.md

       "in": "body",
       "required": true,
       "schema": {
-        // type:string is not recommeneded
+        // type:string is not allowed for body parameters "type": "string",
-        "type": "string",
       },
       "description": "The name of the resource group.",